autumoswitzerland/autumo-beetroot/README.md

 	- The stand-alone server with its resources is packed into `autumo-beetRoot-x.y.z.zip`.

 	- Use `beetRoot.sh stop` / `beetRoot.bat stop` to properly stop the stand-alone server.

+	- **NOTE**: Due to the licenses, we don't distribute the Java Servlet API.
+You have to download this API yourself e.g. through maven-dependencies or here: [Java Servlet Specification](https://javaee.github.io/servlet-spec).
+You basically need to add the library javax.servlet-api-x.y.z.jar.

 2. Servlet-container: